PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 17:58:07
+Last updated: 2024-04-13 17:58:40
-Random Quote: Layla: "Summon the suit!"
-Steven: "Summon the soup?
-What are you saying?" - Arthur Harrow
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson